DarkCurleyFried/CryptoCycle/WHITEPAPER.md

-# CoinCycle
+# CryptoCycle

 ### Mission Statement
-*CoinCycle is a decentralized protocol that collects low-value or unused crypto tokens from users, consolidates them, and strategically reinvests them into promising crypto assets.
+*CryptoCycle is a decentralized protocol that collects low-value or unused crypto tokens from users, consolidates them, and strategically reinvests them into promising crypto assets.
 Profits are redistributed proportionally to contributors based on their initial donation value, while a small protocol fee is retained to support development and sustainability.*

 ---